conestack/plumber/README.rst

     ...               (key, self.prefix))
     ...         _next(self, key, val)

-XXX: In __init__ we can put additional attributes onto a pipelined object.
-Should it be possible to add new methods? or do we want a subclass of the pipelined object in order to achieve that?
-Currently all methods of the plumbing needs one end point on the final plumbing element (also inherited is possible) and it is not possible to use a plumbing element to add normal methods.
-In the above example it would not be possible for a subclass of NotifyPrefixDict to override the prefix and unprefix methods as they are not in NotifyPrefixDict's MRO but are defined on the plumbing element and called via plumbing methods.
-It feels, that for such purposes no classmethods on the plumbing element should be used, but that the plumbing element is able to put new methods on the class.
+In the above example it would not be possible for a subclass of NotifyPrefixDict to override the prefix and unprefix methods as they are not in NotifyPrefixDict's MRO but are defined on the plumbing class and called via plumbing methods.
+It feels, that for such purposes no classmethods on the plumbing element should be used.
+By that it is possible for somebody subclassing us, to override these methods.

-As a plumbing element cannot know whether other elements defined methods with the same name, it needs to stick to plumbing methods with calls to _next.
-It is the job of the plumber to figure out what to do, in case there is no method defined in the end point.
-In that case a special _next method could be passed which raises NotImplemented and a plumbing element that knows what it is doing (e.g. above with prefix and unprefix) would just not call _next.

     >>> class NotifyPrefixDict(dict):
     ...     """A dictionary that prints notifications and has prefixed keys